Now We're in the Air: Production

 Most of the footage in Now We're in the Air features Beery and Hatton creating mayhem around a World War I airfield.
 Along with original aerial scenes, the aerial battle footage was left over from Wings (1927) and intercut into the action.
 Frank Tomick was hired as the stunt pilot to create additional scenes.
 He operated out of Griffith Park air field where Paramount had leased the airfield and the National Guard Curtiss JN-4 "Jennies" stationed there.

 Reception

+The film was widely reviewed and performed well at the box office across the United States.
+At a time when most new releases played only one week, it enjoyed an extended run in New York City and ran for a month in San Francisco.
+It also opened simultaneously in five theaters in Boston, where one reviewer wrote that the audience “was so moved by mirth that they were close to tears.”
+Writing in the New York American, critic Regina Canon stated “Miss Brooks is the brightest spot in Now We’re in the Air, for she may be always depended upon to be interesting, trig and snappy.”